deepes-del/learning-path-AI/README.md

-# Learning Path AI Frontend
+# Learning Path AI

-A modern React frontend for the Learning Path AI application that generates AI-powered learning paths with modules, YouTube recommendations, and quizzes.
+A modern React  for the Learning Path AI application that generates AI-powered learning paths with modules, YouTube recommendations, and quizzes.

 ## Features